digitaltrails/vdu_controls/README.md

 achieve **fully automatic** brightness control.
 (An _arduino_ based meter [can be built for around $10](https://github.com/digitaltrails/vdu_controls/blob/master/Lux-metering.md).)

-The ambient-light-level slider can be combined with an estimate of local solar illumination to achieve **semi-automatic brightness control** throughout the day.
+In versions >= 2.4, the ambient-light-level slider can be combined with an estimate of local solar illumination to achieve **semi-automatic brightness control** throughout the day.
 Adjusting the slider sets the ratio between indoor-illumination and outdoor solar-illumination.